Skip to content

 Window Tint Laws in Florida

-Tinted windows provide aesthetic and practical benefits.
-They reduce glare while driving, which can prevent accidents, and shield objects from sight, which reduces the risk of theft.
+Tinted windows offer both aesthetic appeal and practical benefits.
+They reduce glare while driving, enhancing safety by helping prevent accidents.

-Florida has window tint laws in place to ensure tinted windows aren’t too dark, which decreases visibility and increases the risk of accidents.
 If you’ve been in an accident with a vehicle with tinted windows, Bernstein & Maryanoff can help determine if tinted windows were a factor.
 We help Florida drivers get justice after an accident.

 Contact Bernstein & Maryanoff, Injury Attorneys, for a free consultation.

-Tinted window laws in Florida determine how much visible light transmission (VLT) is required for each window.
 The VLT percentage determines the amount of light blocked by the tint.
 The higher the VLT, the more light that passes through the window.

 Key Updates to Florida Window Tint Laws